com-480-data-visualization/com480-project-colocaviz/README.md

 | Laying                               | 0.006985%              |

-To better understand data completeness over time, the following plot illustrates the yearly distribution of missing data
+To gain an overview on the data completeness over time, the following plot illustrates the yearly distribution of missing data

 ![Yearly NaN Distribution](./images/NansByYear.png)